 On the Wiki10-31K dataset (results are shown in Table~\ref{tab:wiki10-31k}, top) XR-Transformer performs best across all metrics with an R-Precision of $38.93$ and is followed by CascadeXML with a difference of $3.17$ points.
 XR-Transformer beats HBGL by far with differences up to $35.02$ points (P@1) and $12.10$ points in R-Precision.

-Results on the AmazonCat-13K dataset (results are shown in Table~\ref{tab:amazoncat-13k}, middle) show a slightly different picture in the comparison of the XML models.
+Results on the AmazonCat-13K dataset (see Table~\ref{tab:amazoncat-13k}, middle) show a slightly different picture in the comparison of the XML models.
 CascadeXML outperforms both XR-Transformer and HBGL, reaching an R-Precision of $83.13$.
-Although the improvement upon XR-Transformer is rather small with $1.11$ points, again a sizeable gap to HBGL is observed with a difference of $28.46$ points in R-Precision.
+Although the improvement upon XR-Transformer is rather small with $1.11$ points, again, a sizeable gap to HBGL is observed with a difference of $28.46$ points in R-Precision.
 Also, the overall performance for this dataset is high compared to other datasets, reaching values in R-Precision up to $83.13$.

 The Amazon-670K dataset (results are shown in Table~\ref{tab:amazon-670k}, bottom) with its extensive label space represents a greater challenge than the previous datasets.
 Unfortunately, we were unable to produce results for HBGL due to resource limitations.
 Even with the adjustments to the segmentation described in Section~\ref{sec:methods:xml_to_htc}, we could not get around the fact that HTC methods are not designed to deal with extremely large label spaces.
 Comparing the XML models, XR-Transformer beats CascadeXML across all metrics with an R-Precision of $39.91$, slightly outperforming its counterpart by $0.25$ points.